cgwire/kitsu/docs/first_production/README.md

 The left part of the screen lists the shots with the assignation and the number of frames (1).
 Depending on the **FPS** you have set for the production, the number of **Seconds** will be automatically calculated (2).
-(See how to set your production fps [Create your first production]((../getting-started-production/README.md#create-your-first-production) )

  On the right part of the screen, you can see the full team of the department (depending on the assignments you made), the number of shots they have to do, the number of frames, seconds, and the average Quota.